Care for the caregivers in your life

 Help handle the armchair quarterbacks

-Many families gather during the holidays, either virtually or in person.
+Many families will gather during the holidays, either virtually or in person.
 For some caregivers, that means spending time with family members whom they haven’t seen since the previous holiday season.
-Those siblings, aunts, or cousins may have a lot of questions or concerns about the family member needing care.
+Those siblings, aunts, uncles, or cousins may have a lot of questions or concerns about the family member needing care.
 Often, they have only good intentions—but this sudden scrutiny might make the caregiver feel like their efforts aren’t appreciated or that they’re failing.
 You can help by being a buffer between a caregiver and other family members or by serving as a sounding board if the caregiver needs to let off some steam.

 How you can help:

-- Step in as caregiver for a few hours, so your friend has time to talk with other family members.
+- If you can do so safely, step in for some caregiving responsibilities, so your friend has time to talk with other family members.

 - Take your friend out for a socially distant hang.
 This can look like a virtual movie date, a walk, or a quick video call.
 Let their family spend time alone with the person needing care.
 Sometimes family members don’t understand how hard caregiving is until they do it themselves.

 - If your friend is worried about their house being untidy before their family arrives, offer to help clean while your friend is out of the house, or take care of yard work.